Saleslogix/SLXSocial/README.md

 # Change Log

+11/2/2013 - Nicolas Galler - Updated LinktoTwitter library, removed OAuth bundle as it is no longer necessary with 8.0 HF4

 8/9/2013 - Nicolas Galler - Added 3 new tabs: Social Updates, Social Profile, Social Timeline, and 1 navigation item: Social Queue.